go-pkgz/routegroup/README.md

 - Simple and intuitive API for route grouping and route mounting.
 - Easy middleware integration for individual routes or groups of routes.
 - Seamless integration with Go's standard `http.ServeMux`.
+- Fully compatible with the `http.Handler` interface and can be used as a drop-in replacement for `http.ServeMux`.

 ## Install and update